Abolition of the death penalty at the United Nations Human Rights Council 56th session

 On the occasion of this 56th session, several members of the World Coalition against the Death Penalty presented oral statements on the death penalty.

 During the adoption of the Universal Periodic Review Outcome of Nigeria, the Advocates for Human Rights, Lawyers without Borders France and the World Coalition delivered a joint oral statement, denouncing that in 2023, Nigerian courts sentenced 246 people to death and as of the end of the year, at least 3413 people were on death row.
 They expressed their disappointment in Nigeria noting all 35 recommendations received on the death penalty with no explanation, including recommendations calling for a moratorium on executions, even though Nigeria has had a de facto moratorium since 2016.
 They denounced that Nigeria even noted recommendations calling to reduce the number of offenses punishable by death, as Nigerian law applies the death penalty for crimes that do not meet the threshold of most serious crimes, such as blasphemy, same-sex relations and drug-related offenses.
 They urged Nigerian authorities to embrace dialogue with civil society on abolition, and to ensure all 61 women on death row are held in conditions that respect the Bangkok rules.
 They finally urged Nigeria to abolish the mandatory death penalty for murder and consider mitigating circumstances during the sentencing of women.
-Watch it here
+Watch it here.

-During the adoption of the Universal Periodic Review Outcome of Nigeria, the Advocates for Human Rights and the World Coalition delivered a joint statement expressing disappointment that Jordan has neither abolished the death penalty, not continued its moratorium on executions, nor respected the threshold of “most serious crimes” for offenses punishable by death.
+During the adoption of the Universal Periodic Review Outcome of Jordan, the Advocates for Human Rights and the World Coalition delivered a joint statement expressing disappointment that Jordan has neither abolished the death penalty, not continued its moratorium on executions, nor respected the threshold of “most serious crimes” for offenses punishable by death.
 They also denounced calls from Jordan officials to retain the death penalty as a crime deterrent.
 They denounced the execution of Jordanian man in 2021, despite the State claiming not to have executed anyone since 2017.
 The highlighted that Jordan has noted all recommendations on death penalty with no explanation and urged Jordan to implement a moratorium on executions.
 Amnesty International also intervened and stated they were “appalled by Jordan’s rejection of the recommendations to abolish the death penalty.”
 Watch the statements here.

 During the adoption of the Universal Periodic Review Outcome of Malaysia, Amnesty International delivered a statement and welcomed the government’s abolition of the mandatory death penalty in 2023.
 They however regretted that it failed to accept recommendations to take steps towards full abolition and urged the government to abolish the death penalty for all crimes, and to extend the official moratorium.
 Watch it here.

 During the adoption of the Universal Periodic Review Outcome of Belize, the Advocates for Human Rights commended the maintaining of a moratorium on executions in Belize since 1985 and the removal of the mandatory death penalty from its criminal code.
 They regretted that Belize had noted 16 recommendations calling for a formal moratorium and for steps towards the abolition of the death penalty, especially as there is no one currently on death row in Belize.
-Watch the statement here
+Watch the statement here.

-During the adoption of the Universal Periodic Review Outcome of Saudi Arabia, the European Saudi Organization for Human Rights and the Advocates for Human Rights delivered a joined statementhighlighting that there are stark differences between the claims of the delegation and reality.
+During the adoption of the Universal Periodic Review Outcome of Saudi Arabia, the European Saudi Organization for Human Rights and the Advocates for Human Rights delivered a joined statement highlighting that there are stark differences between the claims of the delegation and reality.
 They denounced that Saudi Arabia has executed 86 people since the beginning of 2024, including for drug-related offenses and political opposition despite promises to limit the use of death penalty to the most serious crimes.
 The noted that the number of people on death row remains unknown due to lack of transparency and civil society allowed in the country.
 They highlighted that at least 2 women had been executed in 2024 despite no records of women on death row, and that at least 9 minors are currently facing death sentences despite Saudi Arabia’s claim to have removed the death penalty for minors aligned with its international obligations.
 Amnesty International intervened and noted that individuals continue to be sentenced to decades-long prison terms and even death for exercising their right to freedom of expression, and they documented cases of child offenders who have been sentenced to death, as well as executions for drug related crimes, despite Saudi Arabia’s claim that the death penalty was reserved for the most serious crimes.
 They urged the authorities to declare an official moratorium on all executions with a view to abolishing the death penalty.
-Watch the statements here
+Watch the statements here.

 During the Interactive Dialogue on oral progress report of the Special Rapporteur on Myanmar, IBAHRI delivered a statement noting that political prisoners in Myanmar face the death penalty, that at least 124 post-coup prisoners remain on death row, and urged the international community to pressure Myanmar to establish an immediate moratorium on executions.
-Watch it here
+Watch it here.

 Resolutions adopted